akltech/Object-Detection/README.md

-# Create an OpenCV Program for real-time Vehicle Detection
+# Introduction to Object Detection with OpenCV-Python

 This tutorial provides a step-by-step introduction to object detection using OpenCV-Python, the Python API of the computer vision library OpenCV.
+The following includes code samples, a guide to installing the modules for the object detection algorithm used in this tutorial, and concept overviews.
+This article introduces OpenCV to people familiar with Python but with little or no experience with computer vision and machine learning algorithms.
-To create a program that finds and tracks vehicles in a video, complete the following steps:
+To create a program that finds and tracks vehicles in an image or video, complete the following steps:

 ## Objectives